luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 In the previous sections, we learned how to preview basic DepthAI features.
 From this point, you can explore the DepthAI world further

-- **Looking for inspiration?** Check our :ref:`Example Use Cases` for a ready to use applications that solve a specific problem on DepthAI
+- **Looking for inspiration?** Check our :ref:`Example Use Cases` for ready to use applications that solve a specific problem on DepthAI

 - **Want to start coding?** Be sure to check `hello world tutorial on API section <https://docs.luxonis.com/projects/api/en/latest/tutorials/hello_world/>`__ for a step-by-step introduction to the API